Course Developer Toolkit

 - If the course is approved, faculty need to create a course curriculum to submit to the curriculum committee for approval

-- Once approved by curriculum committee, faculty need to complete and submit an online course development request form: http://et.kent.edu/DL/courseRequest/
+- Once approved by curriculum committee, faculty seeking assistance with course design, development. or delivery should complete and submit the course assistance request form.

-- The Office of Continuing & Distance Education (OCDE) assigns staff to assist faculty member(s).
+- The Office of Continuing & Distance Education (OCDE) will review and respond to the request.

 What support can I expect for course development?

-After you fill out the online form, the Manager of Educational Technology Design, Eve Dalton, will schedule a meeting with you to assess your course development needs.
-Depending on your needs, the ET design team may meet with you once or several times.
+After you fill out the online form you will be contacted by the Office of Continuing & Distance education.
+OCDE will schedule a meeting with you to assess your course development needs.

 If you are an experienced online teacher, the online guide and online resources along with occasional support may be all that is needed.
 If you are new to online teaching or are doing a major redesign or new initiative, you will want to create a development plan and timeline with the ET design team.